This post was last updated on 6/14/2018

 Adding categories is very easy, but for beginners it may take a while to figure it out.
-Therefore, we decided to write this quick guide on how to add categories in WordPress.
+Therefore, I decided to write this quick guide on how to add categories in WordPress.

 Categories are a very important part of your blog because they allow you to organize your content in certain main topics, making it easier for your readers to find what they’re looking for.
 Every blog should use proper categories.